Clinical Tenure Track/Tenure-Eligible Investigator

 The successful candidate should have a strong track record of achievement, expertise, experience and certification in the respective area of clinical/translational medicine.
 Applicants must be licensed to practice medicine in the United States and be board certified in the respective disciplines.
 Salary is commensurate with research experience and accomplishments, equivalent to the assistant professor or associate professor level.

 Candidates must have an MD or MD/PhD (or equivalent).
 Appointees may be US citizens, resident aliens, or non-resident aliens with or eligible to obtain a valid employment authorized visa.

 Applications from women, minorities and persons with disabilities are strongly encouraged.
-Applicants should send a descriptive letter of interest, curriculum vitae with complete bibliography, one page of current and future research interest and arrange for three letters of reference to be sent to:
+Applicants should send a descriptive letter of interest, curriculum vitae (please include in your C.V. a description of your mentoring and outreach activities, especially those involving women and persons from racial, ethnic or other groups that are underrepresented in biomedical research), with complete bibliography, one page of current and future research interest and arrange for three letters of reference to be sent to:

 Dan Fogarty OIM, DIR, NHLBI 9000 Rockville Pike 3 Center Drive, Room 3W16 Bethesda, MD 20892 firstname.lastname@example.org